hkim245/Python-Basic-Theta-Star/README.md

 second line of input file is start vertex. </br>
 thrid line of input file is goal vertex. </br>
 fourth line of input file is bottom left vertex of a wall that will create a wall. </br>
-any other lines are the bottom left vertices of a wall that will create a wall. </br>
+any subsequent lines are the bottom left vertices of a wall that will create a wall. </br>

 A wall consists of a bottom left vertex, top left vertex, top right vertex, and a bottom right vertex that fills a cell in the grid.